Readers–writers problem: Third readers–writers problem

 This solution can only satisfy the condition that "no thread shall be allowed to starve" if and only if semaphores preserve first-in first-out ordering when blocking and releasing threads.
 Otherwise, a blocked writer, for example, may remain blocked indefinitely with a cycle of other writers decrementing the semaphore before it can.

 Simplest reader writer problem

 The simplest reader writer problem which uses only two semaphores and doesn't need an array of readers to read the data in buffer.

 Please notice that this solution gets simpler than the general case because it is made equivalent to the Bounded buffer problem, and therefore only N readers are allowed to enter in parallel, N being the size of the buffer.
+The initial value of read and write semaphores are 0 and N respectively.